Blog Article

 | Chris Schmiedeke |

 Divorce decrees are reached through either negotiation or litigation.
 They are court-ordered and legal.
 Unfortunately, they may not be in your favor.
-This does not mean, however, that a divorce decree cannot be changed.
+However, this does not mean that a divorce decree cannot be changed.
 Years later, you may be in a completely different place in life than you were when the order was drafted.
-Does this mean you should have to live with an outdated decree?
+Does this mean you should have to live with an outdated decree as it related to your children?
 Of course not, and that is why it is possible to seek a divorce decree modification.

 What Stipulations Are in a Divorce Decree?

 A divorce decree in Texas is the final court-ordered ruling that formally ends your marriage.
-It contains detailed outlines of who gets what in terms of property division, custody rights, child support, and potentially alimony, spousal support, spousal maintenance, and other contentious areas.
+It contains detailed outlines of who gets what in terms of property division, custody rights, child support, and potentially alimony and other contentious areas.

 How Can I Modify My Divorce Decree?

-Changing a divorce agreement when both parties comply is common when former spouses are still on amicable terms, or when they are able to reconcile to some degree and rebuild communications.
-These situations allow for compromise, and if the parties can agree on changes to the divorce agreement, they can petition the court to alter the original order.
-This is seen as a legally acceptable approach for changing terms and conditions of the original order.
+Changing a divorce agreement when both parties comply is common when former spouses are still on amicable terms or when they are able to reconcile to some degree and rebuild communications.
+These situations allow for compromise, and if the parties can agree on changes to the divorce agreement as it relates to the children, they can petition the court to alter the original order.
+This is seen as a legally acceptable approach to changing the terms and conditions of the original order.

 If one party undergoes a material or other substantial change in their life situation, they may be able to seek a modification of the original divorce decree.
 The party must have a significant change in these cases.
 For example, one party may experience a material change, such as becoming unemployed or getting a better job.
 The custodial parent may fall on hard times, rendering them unable to make decisions in the best interest of the child.
 Remarriage may also change the need for spousal support.